gneissone/connect-unavco-elasticsearch/README.md

 The ingest scripts will push a customized mapping during the publish phase if --mapping is specified with a path to the mapping file.

+Mapping files may contain references to custom analyzers, which tell Elasticsearch how to index text.
+The person.json map requires a 'sort' type, which has been set up at Connect UNAVCO to use the [ICU analyzer](https://github.com/elastic/elasticsearch-analysis-icu).
+1. Install the plugin following instructions on the ICU analyzer GitHub page
+2. Close the index with `curl -XPOST 'localhost:9200/unavco/_close'`
+3. Import the analyzer settings located in config/settings.json with `curl -XPUT 'localhost:9200/unavco/_settings?pretty' --data-binary @config/settings.json`
+4. Re-open the index with `curl -XPOST 'localhost:9200/unavco/_open'`

 ### Setting up the faceted browser

 Embedding a faceted browser in a webpage is very simple.